leonorae/HereItIs/SQL_TESTING.md

 - List of tests for verifying each access method:
   1. Valid Upcoming Events
      - Description: Ensure that only events with a future date are returned.
-     - Steps: Insert an event dated today and check if it available next day.
+     - Steps: Insert an event dated today and check if it is available the next day.
-     - Expected Results: Event should not show
+     - Expected Results: The event should not show
   2. No Upcoming Events
       - Description: Verify behavior when no upcoming events exist.
       - Steps: Delete all events
       - Expected Results: No events available
   3. Proper Ordering by Date
       - Description: Ensure events are sorted in ascending order by date.
-      - Steps: insert multiple events not in data order
+      - Steps: Add multiple events not in data order
       - Expected Results: Events are ordered by date

 ### AddEvent
 - Description: Add event to the database with all relevant details
 - Parameters: Event details, DateTime, Description, PosterURL, VenueID, TicketPrice, ArtistIDs
-- Returns: If success, add to database and Returns the EventID otherwise error message
+- Returns: If successful, add to the database and Returns the EventID; otherwise error message
 - List of tests for verifying each access method:
   1. Insert Valid Event
      - Description: Ensure an event is correctly inserted with all valid data.
      - Steps: Insert an event with all required fields.
      - Expected Results: Event is successfully inserted and retrievable.
   2. Insert Event with Missing Data
-      - Description:
+      - Description: If non-nullable attributes are missing, it should return an error.
-      - Steps:
+      - Steps: Insert an event with missing name
-      - Expected Results:
+      - Expected Results: Return error, event name is missing
   3. Invalid VenueID Handling
-      - Description:
+      - Description: If VenueID doesn't exist, returns an error.
-      - Steps:
+      - Steps: Add an event with VenueID that does not exist
-      - Expected Results:
+      - Expected Results: Return error VenueID does not exist.

 ### GetEventDetails